nclowell/RAD_scallops/README.md

 Meanwhile, I leveraged my genomic data to look for signatures of local adaptation.
 Specifically, I used gene-environment association methods including [*bayenv2*](https://gcbias.org/bayenv/) and redundancy analysis.
 Additionally, I used FST outlier detection to find additional SNPs putatively under selection.
 For these methods, I used [*Bayescan*](http://cmpg.unibe.ch/software/BayeScan/) and the R package [*OutFLANK*](http://rstudio-pubs-static.s3.amazonaws.com/305384_9aee1c1046394fb9bd8e449453d72847.html).
 To determine potential biological processes associated with putatively adaptive loci, I used [*blastx*](https://blast.ncbi.nlm.nih.gov/Blast.cgi?LINK_LOC=blasthome&PAGE_TYPE=BlastSearch&PROGRAM=blastx) and the [*UniProt Knowledge Base*](https://www.uniprot.org/help/uniprotkb) to retrieve GO Slim terms.
 You can find scripts and notebooks associated with these analyses [here]().

- Loci were classified as putatively adaptive if identified using at least one of two approaches:

-We investigated potential drivers of observed differentiation.
-We tested for isolation by distance using a Mantel test in R. We also compared patterns of differentiation between putatively neutral and putatively adaptive loci.
+I also investigated potential drivers of observed differentiation.
+Specifically, I tested for isolation by distance using a Mantel test in R. I also compared patterns of differentiation between putatively neutral and putatively adaptive loci.

 #### Some results